Anthony Bandage Wide 72 2

 FLU FACTS

-Last flu season, people who got vaccinated were about 50% less likely to get the flu.
+Last flu season, 490,000 people were hospitalized with the flu.

 Get Answers